Taranaki Province: History

 At the beginning of the 19th century, a coastal fringe some 2 to 4 mi deep was densely populated with Māori.
 Iwi from the Waikato region threatened these Ngāti Awa, and during the 1820s, many of the inhabitants left Taranaki.
 In 1832, Waikato iwi launched an assault with firearms, resulting in the remaining Ngāti Awa being killed or going into slavery apart from the Otaku pā in New Plymouth.
 When English emigrants arrived in 1841, they found deserted land.

 The settlement of the province was organised by the Plymouth Company, a subsidiary of the New Zealand Company which was later absorbed into its parent company.
 Taranaki was chosen for the settlement by the surveyor Frederic Carrington, and New Plymouth was the only town founded in the country founded through organised settlement that lacked a natural harbour.
 Carrington argued that fertile land and natural harbours don't come together in New Zealand, and that the land is more important for the settlement, and an artificial harbour will later be affordable.
 He was present when the breakwater was built 40 years after New Plymouth had been founded.

 Anniversary Day

-New Zealand law still provides an anniversary day for each province.
+New Zealand law provides an anniversary day for each province.
 Taranaki Anniversary Day is celebrated annually on the second Monday in March.